matthew-brett/barts-setup/barts_setup.md

   ![Switcher icons - video](images/switcher_video.png)

 * Disable the IPAD camera by unchecking the "Built-in Camera".
 * Enable PROCLAIM OUTPUT.
 Making sure that Switcher Cast is running on the MACBOOK, and that Proclaim is "On Air" (see above).
 In Switcher Studio on the IPAD, you should see "Display 1 on Saint's Macbook Pro" and "Display 2 on Saint's Macbook Pro".
 Enable Display 2.
-You should see the PROCLAIM OUTPUT appearing in various preview panels on the left of the Switcher Studio interface.
+You should see the PROCLAIM OUTPUT appearing in various preview panels on the left of the Switcher Studio interface.  **Note** — if you get a spinning icon on Switcher Studio for Display 2, and fail to connect, and you are using WIRED connections, check that the WiFi is off on the MACBOOK.
+If it was on, turn it off, and restart Switcher Studio on the IPAD.
 * Enable IPHONE 12 — run Switcher Cast on IPHONE 12, select "SHARE THIS DEVICE", then "SHARE THIS CAMERA", go to IPAD Switcher Interface, and select "StBiPhone12".
 Wave in front of the IPHONE 12 camera to confirm you can see